Crafter.ai - AI Agents Platform

 In conclusion, AI solutions represent an extraordinary opportunity for growth and innovation, capable of redefining business models and operational efficiency in both the private and public sectors.
 However, technological excitement must not obscure the complexity of implementation: only a structured, ethical, and regulatory-compliant approach can transform AI into real, lasting value.

-To succeed, organizations must shift focus from simple experimentation to professionalization, building robust governance that integrates risk management, data quality, and compliance with new European regulations such as the AI Act and the GDPR.
-Finally, it is crucial to remember that AI must remain “human-centered,” supporting human judgment without replacing it, ensuring transparency and explainability to build trust among employees, customers, and stakeholders.
+It is crucial to remember that AI must remain "human-centered," supporting human judgment without replacing it, ensuring transparency and explainability to build trust among employees, customers, and stakeholders.

-Faq – Artificial Intelligence Solutions
+FAQ – Artificial Intelligence Solutions

 Why do many AI projects fail to scale after the pilot phase (the "Lab Illusion")?

-“Lab Illusion” occurs when an AI prototype is successful in a controlled environment but fails once put into production.
+"Lab Illusion" occurs when an AI prototype is successful in a controlled environment but fails once put into production.
 This often happens because, after some time, quality declines or maintenance costs exceed expectations due to poor integration with existing systems or inadequate data quality.
+To avoid this, it's essential to avoid isolated experiments, work systematically, test rapidly using MVPs, and plan for scalability infrastructure from the outset.

 How does the European AI Act classify different artificial intelligence systems?